adamreir/harpsweeper/documentation/what_harpsweeper_does.md

 ...            | ...
 [♮,♮,#,♮,♮,♮,♮] | [0,0,1,0,0,0,0]
 [♮,♮,#,♮,♮,♮,♮] | [0,0,0,1,0,0,0]

-The output of the above operation are two lists for each period: A list of pedal configurations, and a list of corresponding string plucs.
+...            | ...

+Notice that the pedal configuration is duplicated.
+This is because it is associated with more than one valid string pluck.

+#### Across periods

+Harpsweeper now knows which which pedal configurations and string plucs that plays the selected notes, within each period.
+It still does not knows which of the configurations are valid, however.
+This is because any of the pedal configurations can be unreachable from the last period, because it e.g. requires moving more than one pedals on either of the two feet.

+From here on, I will remove to a pedal configuraiton and a corresponding string plucs as a 'configuration'.

+Harpsweeper not looks at every configuration in period $t$, and checks every configuration in $t-1$, and ensures that there exists a configuration in $t-1$ that can be changed to the current configuraiton
+ - changing more than one pedal per foot.
+ - changing a string that was played in period $t-1$
- - generate a list of string-plucs that playes the notes selected in the current period $t$*.
+ - does not change any of the strings that will be played in period $t$.
- - Checks that there is a pedal configuration

 ## Write Sheet Music